DonaldET/DemoDev/docs/README.md

 Please contact _Donald Trummell_ via Email using dtrummell@gmail.com for additional information regarding commercial use of projects in this repository.
 His LinkedIn profile is found at [http://www.linkedin.com/in/donaldtrummell/](http://www.linkedin.com/in/donaldtrummell/ "here").
 You may review the published form of this documentation at  [http://donaldet.github.io/DemoDev/](http://donaldet.github.io/DemoDev/ "the pretty view").

-This project contributes to the ***Wind Power Explorer*** project (see the [https://github.com/WindPowerExplorer/FullSail](https://github.com/WindPowerExplorer/FullSail "FullSail") repository) with permission.
+This project contributes utility and algorithmic components to the ***Wind Power Explorer*** project, with permission (please see the [https://github.com/WindPowerExplorer/FullSail](https://github.com/WindPowerExplorer/FullSail "FullSail") repository).

 # Getting Started

 All the information needed to build these projects is detailed in the _BuildResources_ document described below.
 The process you will follow is:
  1. Download required build dependencies (e.g., Java, MAVEN, and optionally ANT)
  2. Install and test the build dependencies
- 3. Fork or download the source code from the GitHub repository (see [https://github.com/DonaldET/DemoDev](https://github.com/DonaldET/DemoDev "the source repo") for code access.)
+ 3. Fork or download the source code from the GitHub repository (see the DemoDev repository at [https://github.com/DonaldET/DemoDev](https://github.com/DonaldET/DemoDev "the source repo") for source code access.)
  4. On the command line, from the downloaded base directory, execute:
     _mvn clean install_